 Never again let someone convince you that you need to “dumb down” your work.
 In this presentation, you’ll learn practical tips and tricks to “smarten up” your communications to effectively reach your audiences, and also cover some communications theory along the way.
+(Read the two-pager.)

 A fresh look at how to build an effective, goal-driven strategic communications plan that moves audiences to action.